-Keep in mind, it may not even be the mom blogger that you become friends with, but maybe someone in her following happens to connect with you through some back and forth commenting.
+Keep in mind, it may not even be the mom blogger that you become friends with, but maybe someone in her following happens to connect with you through some back and forth small talk.

 If you need some ideas, I’d highly suggest checking out these wonderful moms who either blog or are an expert in the motherhood/parenting space: